Has quantum advantage been achieved? Part 2: Considering the evidence

 My schooling imprinted on me an appreciation for modesty.
 Therefore, the need to own my work publicly used to trouble me.
 But your interviewers need to know of your achievements: they need to respect you, to see that you deserve a position in their department.
 Don’t downplay your contributions to collaborations, and don’t shy away from claiming your proofs.
 But don’t brag or downplay your collaborators’ contributions.
 Describe your work straightforwardly; let it speak for itself.

 Evaluators shouldn’t ask about your family: Their decision mustn’t depend on whether you’re a single adult who can move at the drop of a hat, whether you’re engaged to someone who’ll have to approve the move, or whether you have three children rooted in their school district.
 This webpage elaborates on the US’s anti-discrimination policy.
 What if an evaluator asks a forbidden question?
-One faculty member has recommend the response, “Does the position depend on that information?”
+One faculty member has recommended the response, “Does the position depend on that information?”

 Follow up: Thank each of your interviewers individually, via email, within 24 hours of the conversation.
 Time is to faculty members as water is to Californians during wildfire season.
 As an interviewee, I felt grateful to all the faculty who dedicated time to me.
 (I mailed hand-written thank-you cards in addition to writing emails, but I’d expect almost nobody else to do that.)